Best Value Faucets

 Cartridges that are Lubricant-free require no assistance to move freely, usually because they are made with an especially slippery surface.

-The first refinement was its disc technology.
-PVD+ ceramic discs are coated with diamond-like carbon (DLC) applied using (PVD) in which billions of carbon atoms are blasted into an ionic plasma that is deposited on the discs in a coating measured in microns.
+The first refinement was its ceramic valve technology.
+Its PVD+ ceramic discs are coated with diamond-like carbon (DLC) applied using (PVD) in which billions of carbon atoms are blasted into an ionic plasma that is bombarded onto the ceramic discs to produce a coating measured in microns.

-Diamond-like carbon not only improves a ceramic disc's hardness but using a technique called fluorine doping also produces an exceptionally slippery surface similar to non-stick coatings on cookware that moves freely without the need for a lubricant.
+Diamond-like carbon not only improves a ceramic disc's hardness, but using a technique called fluorine doping also produces an exceptionally slippery surface similar to non-stick coatings on cookware.
+The coating allows the discs to move freely without the need for a lubricant.

 In2aqua estimates that the PVD+ discs will last 10 times longer than uncoated discs.
 Based on independent laboratory tests, that estimate may be more than a little conservative.